Evidence for eccentricity in the population of binary black holes observed by LIGO-Virgo-KAGRA: Zero-noise synthetic-data and real events

 \subsection{GW200208\_22}

 We also see signs for eccentricity in GW200208\_22.
 The evidence for eccentricity in GW200208\_22 has been seen previously in Refs. \cite{Romero-Shaw:2022xko,Iglesias:2022xfc}.
-When analyzed with \texttt{SEOBNRv4EHM}, we observe GW200208\_22 is an intermediate-mass BBH with support for positive effective spin ($M_{\text{src}} = 94.7_{-12.5}^{+28.9}$, $M_{\text{det}} = 66.3_{-12.5}^{+17.5}$ and $\chi_{\text{eff}} = 0.12_{-0.29}^{+0.30}$).
-We find that $e_{\text{gw, 10Hz}} = 0.35_{-0.21}^{+0.18}$, $\log_{10} \mathcal{B}_{\text{EAS/QCAS}} = 1.77$ and $\log_{10} \mathcal{B}_{\text{EAS/QCAS}} = 1.23$.
+When analyzed with \texttt{SEOBNRv4EHM}, we observe GW200208\_22 is an intermediate-mass BBH with support for positive effective spin ($M_{\text{det}} = 94.7_{-12.5}^{+28.9}$, $M_{\text{src}} = 66.3_{-12.5}^{+17.5}$ and $\chi_{\text{eff}} = 0.12_{-0.29}^{+0.30}$).
+We find that $e_{\text{gw, 10Hz}} = 0.39_{-0.23}^{+0.23}$, $e_{\text{gw, 20Hz}} = 0.21_{-0.08}^{+0.08}$, $\log_{10} \mathcal{B}_{\text{EAS/QCAS}} = 1.77$ and $\log_{10} \mathcal{B}_{\text{EAS/QCP}} = 1.23$.
 We find the difference between the maximum $\log_{10}$ likelihoods of \texttt{SEOBNRv4EHM} and \texttt{SEOBNRv4PHM} is $3.1$.

+Importantly, this event has a relatively low value of $p_{\text{astro}}$ of $0.7$ and high false alarm rate (FAR) of 4.8 $\text{yr}^{-1}$ (recovered by \texttt{pycbc-bbh} \cite{alex_nitz_2023_7692098}).
+Therefore, it sits just above the detection threshold set by the LVK.
+We note that these values are obtained using quasi-circular templates. (though see Ref.~\cite{Wang:2025yac} which uses eccentric templates and was released during the referee period of this paper.)

 We identify railing of the mass ratio on the lower bound of $q = 0.125$ with \texttt{SEOBNRv4HM}, \texttt{SEOBNRv4PHM} and \texttt{SEOBNRv4EHM}.
 However, due to the lower bound mass restriction set by \texttt{DINGO}, we do not relax this lower bound.
-Instead, we perform a \texttt{pBilby} run extending the lower bound on $q$ to $0.05$ to explore the possibility of a secondary mode at low mass ratios.
-We do not see evidence for such a mode.
+Instead, we perform \texttt{pBilby} runs extending the lower bound on $q$ to $0.05$ to explore the possibility of a secondary mode at low mass ratios.
+We do not see evidence for such a mode, and the Bayes factors do not change significantly.
 We also see railing of eccentricity against the eccentricity upper bound of $e_{\text{10Hz}} = 0.5$.
 But due to the model restriction of \texttt{SEOBNRv4EHM} (i.e., $e < 0.5$), we do not increase this upper bound.
 Like in the case of GW190701 $\log_{10} \mathcal{B}_{\text{EAS/QCAS}}$ are then only conservative lower bounds of the Bayes factor.